dan-edie/Team_ETL_Project/README.md

     The first set of data came from Kaggle and was a .csv file.
 The data was for 61,045 songs pulled from different Spotify playlists.
 It contains fourteen numerical ratings for categories such as popularity, danceability, tempo, energy, and loudness.
 Each song’s Spotify ID is also included, as well as the album the song was released on.

     The second dataset was downloaded from Zenodo was a .csv file of Billboard magazine rankings for Album’s found on Spotify.
 As with the Kaggle dataset, the fourteen numerical categories were included.
 In addition, data about the review wasalso included, such as the reviewer’s name and score given to the album.
-Some album’s had multiple reviews; the review date was also included.We researched the possibility of using Spotify’s API to pull our own data for use in our project, however we discovered a downside to this approach.
+Some album’s had multiple reviews; the review date was also included.

+    We researched the possibility of using Spotify’s API to pull our own data for use in our project, however we discovered a downside to this approach.
 Spotify’s API requires the use of an id to perform queries on song tracks or albums.
 So, for example, if you wanted to pull up the information for a specific album, you would have to provide either the album title or the album’s id.
 You cannot just run a blind query and find all the songs in a specific musical category on Spotify.

-Spotify has created their API more for those users who are looking to build apps thatuse Spotify, or web-based integration, versus someone querying large amounts of data.
+    Spotify has created their API
+    more for those users who are looking to build apps thatuse Spotify, or web-based integration, versus someone querying large amounts of data.
 To effectively build a large set of data on our own, we would have to find the idfor many user-generated playlists and query that data.
 We decided against this approach; for the scope